Consent is needed from us before you carry out any works to your home if you live in the Welwyn Garden City Estate Management Scheme Area.

 - A copy of your application and everything you send us will be put on our planning database.

 - We will write and ask your neighbours for their comments.
 Any comments received will be published online within five working days.
+Please read our Privacy notice for more details.

 - The officer dealing with your application will visit your property and/or contact you for more information.